Lisa Griffin

 Undergraduate university, degree, and major: American University, Literature & Secondary Education

-Hobbies/ Interests: I retired from the Army in 2019 after serving 27 years on active duty and have been busy serving at U.S Department of Health and Human Services.
-I’ve been fortunate to contribute to both Operation Artemis, an inter-agency effort to process unaccompanied children from the SW border of the United States, and Operation Allies Welcome, a coordinated effort across the federal government to support and resettle vulnerable Afghans.
-I enjoy yoga and spending time with my family — we love to hike, camp, and take walks with our crazy Jack Russell Terrier pup.
+Hobbies/ Interests: I retired from the Army in 2019 after serving 27 years on active duty then served at the U.S. Department of Health and Human Services (HHS) for five years in both the HR Directorate and the Administration for Children and Families (ACF).
+In January 2025, I was recruited back to the Army in a civilian senior executive role.
+I enjoy yoga and spending time with my family – we love to hike, travel, and take walks with our rescued pup.